Ludvigpbf/pbtranar/README.md

 ## Contact

-If you have any questions or comments, please feel free to reach out to me via email or Instagram.
+If you have any questions or comments, please feel free to reach out to me via email: ludvig.flyckt@gmail.com or Instagram @pbtranar.
 Thank you for visiting PBtranar!